RMIT-Project-Team/milestone2/README.md

 6. When you see a line that says Running on http://127.0.0.1:5000, open your web browser and go to:  localhost:5000

-7. Leave the black command window open while you use the site — it only runs while that window is open.
-To stop it, click the window and press **Ctrl + C**.

 ## What the website is built with